vivekanandpkr/Computer-Vision/README.md

 # Computer-Vision
-To explore recent basic to advanced methods in computer vision
+To explore recent (i.e. basic to all advanced) methods in computer vision